Exact Sampling of Determinantal Point Processes without Eigendecomposition: Sequential Thinning Algorithm

 Then, it is possible to choose $(X,Z)$ in such a way that \eqref{eq:definitions_sequential_thinning} is satisfied.
 In that case, we have that $Z$ is a thinning of $X$, that is $Z\subset X$, and $Z$ has the same distribution as $Y$. \end{proposition}

 \begin{proof} Let us first discuss the definition of the coupling $(X,Z)$.
-Thanks to the conditions~\eqref{eq:necessary_and_sufficient_condition_for_thinning}, the ratios defining the conditional probabilities of Equation~\eqref{eq:definitions_sequential_thinning} are ensured to be between $0$ and $1$ (if the conditional events have non zero probabilities).
-Hence the conditional probabilities permits to construct sequentially the distribution of the random vector $(X_1,Z_1,X_2,Z_2,\dots,X_N,Z_N)$ of length $2N$, and thus the coupling is well-defined.
-Besides, as Equation \eqref{eq:definitions_sequential_thinning} is satisfied, $Z_k = 1$ only if $X_k =1$, so one has $Z\subset X$.
+With the conditions~\eqref{eq:necessary_and_sufficient_condition_for_thinning}, the ratios defining the conditional probabilities of Equation~\eqref{eq:definitions_sequential_thinning} are ensured to be between $0$ and $1$ (if the conditional events have non zero probabilities).
+Hence the conditional probabilities allows us to construct sequentially the distribution of the random vector $(X_1,Z_1,X_2,Z_2,\dots,X_N,Z_N)$ of length $2N$, and thus the coupling is well-defined.
+Furthermore, as Equation \eqref{eq:definitions_sequential_thinning} is satisfied, $Z_k = 1$ only if $X_k =1$, so one has $Z\subset X$.

 Let us now show that $Z$ has the same distribution as $Y$.
 By complementarity of the events $\{Z_k = 0\}$ and $\{Z_k = 1\}$, it is enough to show that for all $k\in\{1,\dots,N\}$, and $z_1,\dots,z_{k-1}$ such that $\P(Z_{1:k-1} = z_{1:k-1})>0$,